cyberwizdev/tavo/examples/blog/README.md

-# Bino Blog Example
+# Tavo Blog Example

-This example demonstrates a complete blog application built with the Bino framework, showcasing:
+This example demonstrates a complete blog application built with the Tavo framework, showcasing:

 - **Server-Side Rendering** with React components
 - **Python API** for blog post management